wheemyungshin/mmdetection-nota-assignment/README.md

 This repository contains:
 1. A guide for installation of requirements, training and inference.
 2. Qualitative results.
-3. Explanation (focused on problem definitions and my modification on code).
+3. Explanation (focused on problem definitions and modification on code).

 The code highly depends on the opensource, MMdetection : [https://github.com/open-mmlab/mmdetection](https://github.com/open-mmlab/mmdetection)
 MMDetection is an open source object detection toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.